Turkish Airlines: Sponsorship and promotion agreements

 On 14 September 2018, Turkish Airlines and Lega Basket Serie A, the top-tier professional basketball league in Italy, signed a sponsorship agreement, making the airline an official partner for the 2018–19 LBA season.

 In February 2019, Turkish Airlines arranged to become partial sponsors for League of Ireland First Division side Drogheda United.

 In August 2019, Turkish Airlines reached an agreement with Club Atlético River Plate to become the main sponsor of the Argentine sports club for the next three seasons.

 Prior to the start of the 2022–23 season, Turkish Airlines becomes the official global sponsors of the UEFA Champions League and the Super Cup, UEFA Youth League and the Futsal Champions League for the remainder of the 2021–24 cycle after UEFA agreed to sponsor in the next two seasons.

+In May 2026 Turkish Airlines is the Official Airline for Saha Expo 2026, an international aerospace and defence exhibition.

+In September 2026 it was announced that they had agreed a five-year deal to become the main club partner of Liverpool Football Club starting from the 2027–28 season.
+The deal was reported to be worth more than £300 million to the club.

 Turkish Airlines Flight Academy

 Turkish Airlines Flight Academy (TAFA) was established by the 28th THY Board on 10 November 2004, and started training with 16 cadets on 1 May 2006.
 The academy is based at Istanbul Atatürk Airport and uses Aydın Çıldır Airport for training activities.

-The ever-growing flight academy fleet consists of the following 25 aircraft, 19 of which are single-engine and 6 of which are multi-engine aircraft:
+In 2022, the flight academy fleet consists of the following single-and multi-engine aircraft: